 Community Action Agencies

-Northwest Tennessee Economic Development Council, is a private, non-profit community action agency gaining its charter from the Tennessee State Legislature in 1965.
+Northwest Tennessee Economic Development Council, is a public, non-profit community action agency gaining its charter from the Tennessee State Legislature in 1965.
 Community Action Agencies were the direct result of the initiatives established during President Lyndon B. Johnson’s “War on Poverty” and his “Great Society” movement in the 1960’s.

 Community Action Agencies are a primary source of support for more than 3.1 million people living in poverty in the United States.
 The majority of CAA clients are extremely poor.
 Nearly 40% of the families served have incomes below 75% of the federal poverty threshold.
 CAA Professionals expertly coordinate and integrate an array of services at federal, state and local levels.
 CAA staff, board, and volunteers use innovative solutions to help people achieve self -sufficiency.